A Room-Temperature Solid-State Maser Amplifier: Methods

-J.J.P. acknowledges support from an Australian Research Council Future Fellowship (FT220100599).
-T.D. and M.I. acknowledge financial support from Sydney Quantum Academy, Sydney, NSW, Australia.
-This research has been supported by an Australian Government Research Training Program (RTP) Scholarship.
-We acknowledge support from the NSW Node of the Australian National Fabrication Facility.
+{ {\textbf{Acknowledgments:} We acknowledge support from the NSW Node of the Australian National Fabrication Facility.
 This work used the NCRIS and Government of South Australia enabled Australian National Fabrication Facility - South Australian Node (ANFF-SA).
 We acknowledge Evan Johnson and Luis Lima-Marques from the Optofab Adelaide Node of the Australian National Fabrication Facility for fabricating the ceramic dielectric resonators.
 We thank Klaus Mølmer, Yuan Zhang and QiLong Wu for helpful discussions on the input-output theory developed in this work.
 We thank Riadh Issaoui from Hiqute Diamond for producing the high-concentration NV diamond sample used in this study.
 We acknowledge Alex Rizgalla from Keysight for providing the PNA-X vector network analyzer used in the noise temperature measurements.
-Finally, we thank Tony Melov for producing the artist's impression of the NV diamond amplifier/cooler setup in Fig.~\ref{fig:fig1}d.
+Finally, we thank Tony Melov for producing the artist's impression of the NV diamond amplifier/cooler setup in Fig.~\ref{fig:fig1}D and Fig.~\ref{fig:fig2}. \textbf{Funding:} J.J.P. acknowledges support from an Australian Research Council Future Fellowship (FT220100599).
+T.D. and M.I. acknowledge financial support from Sydney Quantum Academy, Sydney, NSW, Australia.
+This research has been supported by an Australian Government Research Training Program (RTP) Scholarship. \textbf{Author contributions:} J.J.P. and T.D. designed the experiment.
+M.I. assisted with the design of the optics setup.
+T.D. performed the measurements and T.D. and J.J.P. analyzed the data.
+M.I. and W.J.P. helped with sample characterization.
+B.C.J., H.A., and T.O. provided materials and assisted with processing diamond samples.
+J.J.P. developed the input-output theory.
+J.J.P., A.L., and D.R.M. supervised the project.
+T.D. and J.J.P. wrote the manuscript with input from all authors. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All data needed to evaluate the key conclusions in the paper are present in the paper and/or the Supplementary Information.
+Additional data is available from the corresponding author upon reasonable request. \textbf{Additional information:} Online Supplementary Information accompanies this paper.
+Correspondence should be addressed to J.J.P.}}